noop-dev/VICE_emu/v2.4.1-WIP/vice/doc/readmes/Readme-Unix.txt

 	     libgtkgl-ext is mandatory (HWSCALE support).
 	     x128 is know to be broken

+CAVEAT: this function is in alpha stage - use at your own risk.

 Enabling this feature makes vice run multithreaded decoupling the emulation (machinethread) from display (displaythread) and GUI event handling (eventthread).